Duality and Stacking of Bosonic and Fermionic SPT Phases: Bosonic and fermionic SPT phases

 To write the fermionic partition functions, we make use of the quadratic enhancement of the cup pairing that is associated to every pin-minus structure $e$ \cite{KT89,atiyahspin,johnsonspin}.
 This is a map $q_e:H^1(X,\ZZ_2)\ra\ZZ_4$ satisfying

 for $\ZZ_2$ gauge fields $a$ and $b$.
-To work with $\cG$-pin structures, we introduce an auxiliary variable $\tau:X\ra B\ZZ_2$ with $\delta\tau=A_b^*\rho$, so that $e=\eta+\tau$ is a pin-minus structure.
+To work with $\cG$-pin structures, we introduce an auxiliary $\ZZ_2$-valued cochain $\tau$ satisfying $\delta\tau=A_b^*\rho$, so that $e=\eta+\tau$ is a pin-minus structure.
 Given the existence of a $\cG$-pin structure on $X$, a solution $\tau$ always exists because every two-dimensional space is pin-minus \cite{KT89}.
 The partition function should not depend on the choice of $\tau$.
 In terms of the pair $(A_b,\eta)$ and the auxiliary variable $\tau$, the theory is

 Note that our expression \eqref{fermionictheory} reduces to the $\cG$-spin partition function of Ref. \cite{KTY16} in the case of unitary symmetries, where $q/2$ defines a quadratic refinement associated to a spin structure since $q$ is even on orientable manifolds.
 To see that the theory \eqref{fermionictheory} is well-defined, several properties must be checked.
 First, the theory is independent of the auxiliary variable $\tau$ since shifting $\tau$ by a closed $b$ changes each of the two $\tau$-dependent terms by the same sign $A_b^*\beta\cup b$, as follows from the relation \eqref{shiftrule}.
 Second, the theory is independent of the section $s$ since $\alpha$ shifts by $\tfrac{1}{2}\beta\cup\mu$ and $\eta$ shifts by $A_b^*\mu$ and so by the same rule \eqref{shiftrule} these variations cancel.
 Third, the theory is topological since $\delta(A_b^*\alpha+\tfrac{1}{2}A_b^*\beta\cup\tau)=0$ by the conditions \eqref{supercocycle}.
 Fourth, the theory is invariant under the relation \eqref{supercoboundary} since $b^*(\lambda_0\cup\rho)=\delta(b^*\lambda_0\cup t)$.